-For years, researchers and business analysts alike were baffled by the success of leaders who weren’t traditionally seen as capable of achieving greatness – perhaps they weren’t the smartest on paper, or they weren’t the loudest and most engaging person in the room.
-We’ve now been able to hone in on that “secret sauce” behind some of our most inspiring leaders – they have what social scientists call emotional intelligence.
+For years, researchers and business analysts were baffled by the success of leaders who weren’t traditionally seen as capable of achieving greatness.
+They weren’t the smartest on paper, or they weren’t the loudest and most engaging person in the room.
+We’ve now been able to hone in on that “secret sauce” behind some of our most inspiring leaders.
+They have what social scientists call emotional intelligence.
 This incredibly important attribute can lead to improved communication within teams, better understanding of client needs and even an impact on the quality of healthcare.

-Good news – emotional intelligence is a skill that can be intentionally developed.
-Ready for some practice?
+Here’s some good news: emotional intelligence is a skill that can be intentionally developed!
 Here are a few ways you can take your EQ for a test drive:

 We know you want to learn more.
 Here are some of our favorite additional resources: